alphagov/government-service-design-manual/service-manual/technology/security-as-enabler.md

 For example, government should not invest in special technology to prevent civil servants working on sensitive information in an open busy public place; users should be able to judge, assess and use appropriate risk mitigation approaches by themselves.

-Likewise, civil servants should be able to exercise reasonable judgment about what information is sent to external recipients by email over the public internet.
+Likewise, civil servants should be able to exercise reasonable judgement about what information is sent to external recipients by email over the public internet.
 This will lead to reduced technical controls and their associated costs, while also optimising the usability and flexibility of the IT tools for the majority of responsible users.

 ##New classification policy
 The new security policy provides for a simpler and more meaningful approach to denoting the value of information assets and threat model.
 Together with a set of common controls for OFFICIAL information, it enables a more consistent, standardised, reusable and interoperable approach to securing information assets in government.